-Hxxx n+ n- <CCVS> vnl transresistance
+Hxxx n+ n- [CCVS] vn1 transresistance

-Parameter Description CCVS Keyword for the current-controlled voltage source.
-CCVS is a IBIS-ISS reserved keyword; do not use it as a node name. Нххх Element name of current-controlled voltage source.
+Token Description CCVS Pre-defined token for the current-controlled voltage source.
+CCVS is a IBIS-ISS reserved word; do not use it as a node name. Нххх Element name of current-controlled voltage source.
 Must start with H, followed by up to 1023 alphanumeric characters. n+/- Connecting nodes for positive or negative controlled source. transresistance Current-to-voltage conversion factor. vn1 Names of voltage sources, through which controlling current flows.
 You must specify one name for each dimension. x1, Controlling current, through the vn1 source.
-Specify the x values in increasing order. y1, Corresponding output voltage values of x.
+Specify the x values in increasing order. y1, Corresponding output voltage values of x .